Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.2 - Non-Primitive DataType/README.md

 ### Q. When to Use Array❓

-✅ When you need to store multiple values of the same type in a single variable.
+✅ When we need to store multiple values of the same type in a single variable.
-✅ When you need fast access to elements using an index.
+✅ When we need fast access to elements using an index.

 ## 3️⃣ Classes (User-Defined Data Type):